gulpjs/gulp/docs/API.md

 completion.
 Alternatively, Task can return a stream, a promise, a child process or a RxJS observable to signal the end of the task.

+In case you use ES2017 (Node 7.6 and up) you can also mark a [function as async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
+This instructs you javascript engine to wrap the function into a promise.

 **Warning:** Sync tasks are not supported and your function will never complete if the one of the above strategies is not used to signal completion.
 However, thrown errors will be caught by Gulp.